Extended Range

 - Run full decompression plans

-- Lay guidelines and manage entanglement drills
+- Lay lines and manage entanglement drills

 - Deploy DSMBs for ascents